 These options allow you to disable the animation effects used by MindView if your computer is not powerful enough to produce a good result.
-If the animation effects appear slow and jerky rather than fast and smooth, you can disable the following options:
+If the animation effects appear slow and jerky rather than fast and smooth, you can disable them.

-- Comments: This relates to the way the comment window opens when you insert or edit a yellow pop-up comment . - Object list pop-up: This relates to the way the Object list pop-up opens when you move the mouse pointer over the paperclip icon shown next to the label of any branch containing attached objects. - Zoom: This relates to the way the map is displayed by increments when zooming in and out.
+- Comments: This relates to the way the comment window opens when you insert or edit a yellow pop-up comment . - Object list pop-up: This relates to the way the Object list pop-up opens when you move the mouse pointer over the paperclip icon shown next to the label of any branch containing attached objects.